-Coyotes aren't friends to any of our pets.
-They're known for attacking chickens and numerous farm animals.
-It's said that donkeys and llamas hate coyotes.
-These farm animals make great guard animals against coyotes.
+Coyotes are infamous for attacking chickens and other farm animals, though it's been said that llamas are effective coyote repellent, as they make great guard animals and help keep coyotes away.
 Unfortunately for dogs, especially small dogs and cats, your pet can't keep up a fight to protect themselves, and you probably don't have a llama hanging around.

-Coyote sightings have been reported in suburbs across the country, particularly ahead of long winter months when coyotes are most active looking for food.
-The growing coyote population is growing, so this puts them in a situation where they can be desperate for food.
-A hungry coyote most likely won't think twice about attacking your small pets if they haven't been successful in the wild.
+Coyote sightings are reported in the suburbs across the country, particularly ahead of long winter months when coyotes are most active looking for food.
+The growing coyote population is many areas, so this puts them in a situation where they roam far beyond the treeline for food sources.
+A hungry coyote most likely won't think twice about attacking small pets (which make easy targets) if they haven't been successful in the wild.
 Keeping coyotes away is something all homeowners should do to prevent coyote attacks in the first place.

-Here's an easy one if you want to scare coyotes -- They do not like loud noises!
-Blast an air horn if you've seen coyote tracks or have a reason to believe a coyote might be near by.
-A customer gave it five stars and said when she used the air horn the pack of coyotes near her home stopped whining and barking.
-They were obviously intimidated!
-Seems like coyotes have something in common with cougars.
-They hate loud noisemakers.
-Turns out, cougars are not fans of Metallica.
-Too much noise I'm assuming?
+Here's an easy one if you want to scare coyotes -- They do not like loud noises.
+Blast an air horn if you've seen coyote tracks or have a reason to believe a coyote might be nearby.
+One customer gave it five stars and said when she used the air horn, the pack of coyotes near her home stopped whining and barking; they were intimidated.

-The red light will scare away nocturnal animals without hurting them, and this set comes with four individual lights that are solar powered by day then shine brightly at night.
-If you're not sure where to put them, just remember your trash cans, pet homes, and garden areas are at risk for coyotes attacks.
-These solar charged lights will protect your home all night.
+A set of flashing red lights will scare away nocturnal animals without hurting them, and this set comes with four individual lights that are solar powered by day then shine brightly at night.
+If you're not sure where to put them, just remember your trash cans, pet homes, and garden areas are at risk for coyotes attacks, so arrange them at the appropriate locations and height for maximum effectiveness.

 3. Wolf Urine

 Be careful with your pet doors.
-Recently, there's been a reporting of a coyote entering a doggie door.
-It resulted in the coyote killing a family dog.)
+In the past, there have been reports of a coyote entering a doggie door.
+(This tragic situation resulted in the coyote killing a family dog.)
 Coyotes might do this if they smell pet food or filled kitchen garbage cans, or just happen upon the entrance.
-The thought of a coyote coming into my home puts a bad feeling in my stomach.
-Protect your animals with a PetSafe Electronic SmartDoor.
+The thought of a coyote coming into my home puts a bad feeling in my stomach, so protect your animals with a PetSafe Electronic SmartDoor.

 This dog door has a programmable selective entry and exit, along with auto-locking options.
 Great if you also have a problem with raccoons coming into your home.

-Many go as far as having barbed wire or electric fencing around their house, but depending on where you live, it might not be possible.
+Many pet owners as far as having a barbed wire or electric fencing around their house, but depending on where you live, it might not be possible.
 For now, your best bet is removing anything from your yard that might attract coyotes, along with putting out repellents.